-Bruce A. Edwards (Chair/Financial Expert) Mark A. Emkes John F. Finn John W. McNamara Robert M. Patterson
+Bruce A. Edwards (Chair/Financial Expert) John F. Finn John W. McNamara Robert M. Patterson

-- · Oversees the integrity of our financial reporting and accounting process - Reviews audits of our consolidated financial statements and effectiveness of the internal accounting controls and internal - · Oversees our enterprise risk management program and cyber risk exposures - · Oversees our compliance with legal and regulatory requirements - · Monitors and evaluates our internal audit function and reviews the internal audit plan - Appoints and oversees our independent auditors and reviews their qualifications, independence and performance - Meets separately and on a regular basis with Company's independent auditors and internal audit function to consult and review the scope of their audits - · Reviews and approves related party transactions
+- Oversees the integrity of our financial reporting and accounting process - Reviews audits of our consolidated financial statements and effectiveness of the internal accounting controls and internal auditing methods - · Oversees our enterprise risk management program and cyber risk exposures - Oversees our compliance with legal and regulatory requirements - · Monitors and evaluates our internal audit function and reviews the internal audit plan - · Appoints and oversees our independent auditors and reviews their qualifications, independence and performance - Meets separately and on a regular basis with Company's independent auditors and internal audit function to consult and review the scope of their audits - · Reviews critical audit matters - · Reviews and approves related party transactions

-COMPENSATION COMMITTEE 7 meetings in fiscal 2020
+COMPENSATION COMMITTEE 6 meetings in fiscal 2021

-Daniel J. Gunsett (Chair) Vicki L. Avril-Groves Mark A. Emkes Judith D. Hook
+Mark A. Emkes (Chair) Vicki L. Avril-Groves Daniel J. Gunsett

-- Oversees the execution of our compensation philosophy and objectives - · Reviews and approves annually corporate goals and objectives relating to the Chief Executive Officer's compensation, evaluates the Chief Executive Officer's performance and reviews and approves annually the total compensation of the Chief Executive Officer - Reviews and approves annually the total compensation of other executive officers of the Company - · Oversees succession planning process for the Chief Executive Officer and other senior executive officers - Reviews at least annually our incentive compensation and equity-based compensation plans, including their design and implementation - · Appoints and oversees an independent compensation consultant and reviews its independence and performance - Evaluates and approves non-management director compensation - · Reviews and confirms our incentive compensation plans do not encourage unnecessary and excessive risk - · Reviews and discusses with management the Compensation Discussion and Analysis and recommends to the Board its inclusion in the proxy statement
+- Oversees the execution of our compensation philosophy and objectives - Reviews and approves annually corporate goals and objectives relating to the Chief Executive Officer's compensation, evaluates the Chief Executive Officer's performance and reviews and approves annually the total compensation of the Chief Executive Officer - Reviews and approves annually the total compensation of other executive officers of the Company - Oversees succession planning process for the Chief Executive Officer and other senior executive officers - Reviews at least annually our incentive compensation and equity-based compensation plans, including their design and implementation - Appoints and oversees an independent compensation consultant and reviews its independence and performance - Evaluates and approves non-management director compensation - Reviews and confirms our incentive compensation plans do not encourage unnecessary and excessive risk - Reviews and discusses with management the Compensation Discussion and Analysis and recommends to the Board its inclusion in the proxy statement - · Administers our short-term and long-term incentive plans, which each have received stockholder approval - Approves participants for incentive plans from among our executive officers and key employees - Establishes the performance goals and target award amount to be earned by participants based upon the level of achievement of such performance goals - Certifies the extent to which the performance goals have been achieved and determines the amount of the awards that are payable to participants